Adapt Europe: Sports Participation for Inclusion of Persons with a Disability

 The European Year of Education through Sport 2004 (EYES) was launched by the European Union to promote a better use of sport as an educational and social inclusive tool.
 In 2004, a key message was spread all over Europe, namely that in the multicultural societies we live in the role of sport as a tool to be used in the field of education should be enhanced.
 In the different participating countries, schools, sporting clubs, federations, public bodies worked together so that values like fair play, tolerance, teamwork, respect of the rules and of the opponent were transmitted to young people via sporting activities.

 I was living in Europe at the time, having just completed my graduate studies in jewelry and metal smithing from the Rhode Island School of Design.
 I was apprenticing to a jewelry designer and living with his family.
 One of his children was involved with the European Year of Education through Sport 2004 launch and was in a photo with Esther Weber-Kranz and Viviane Reding who were instrumental with promoting the program.
-During this apprenticeship I was taken with the idea of using ordinary objects such as disgarded eyeglasses for women or men and incorporating them in my jewelry designs.
+During this apprenticeship I was taken with the idea of using luxury objects such as discarded Ray Ban eyeglasses and incorporating them in my jewelry designs.
+The idea of repurposing a designer brand item is intriguing, and eyeglasses are something that I've always seen as art.
+The opposite, using ordinary objects is also interesting.
 Recently I saw an ecommerce site that sold choker necklaces in the spirit of my own sensibilities.
 The designer that sells her jewelry on Siamm Patra has taken the ordinary zipper and re-purposed them into these nifty bow tie choker necklaces.
 I wish I had thought of that concept.
 I also like her use of chain links in her statement rings.
 I have to admit her work is inspirational to say the least.
 When I was in Europe during 2004, I did make a pendant for the daughter of my master jewelry teacher that was inspired by the wheels of her wheelchair and her father's eyeglasses that he wore for very fine up close work.
 She loved it.

 Once I returned to the States, I became involved with the Syracuse’s InclusiveU which brings students of all ages with intellectual and developmental disabilities who want to experience college life into a fully inclusive setting to Syracuse University.
 It's exciting to be part of this pioneering concept.
 According to Think College, a federally funded coordinating center at the University of Massachusetts, Boston.
 That’s a big leap from 2004, when there were just 25.
 On my first day of work at SU, I was driving behind a truck filled with gravel.
 The truck hit several pot holes resulting in my car's windshield being peppered with the gravel.
 Obviously I was driving too close since the next thing I knew I had a crack in the glass.
 Fortunately when I got to work one of the other instructors told me about a great windshield replacement company.
 I was so grateful and appreciated that True Blue Auto Glass sends technicians to you.
 You don't even have to drive your car with its compromised windows to a repair shop, who knows how far away.
 The repair was completed within the day and I was able to drive home that evening with a new window.
 I kept some of the glass from my car's window so I can use it in my jewelry designs and now sculpture.
 I'm stiIl utilizing old eye glass frames and the actual discarded lenses.